 Divergence between price movement and the RVI line.
 1D time frame, SPY ETF, TradingView.

-In addition to its role in trend confirmation and momentum identification, the RVI can also serve as a powerful tool for anticipating trend reversals.
-Traders can leverage divergences between price movements and the RVI line, coupled with overbought or oversold readings, to anticipate potential shifts in market sentiment.
+In a similar way like the RSI indicator, the RVI can also serve as a tool for anticipating trend reversals.
+You can luse divergences between price movements and the RVI line, coupled with overbought or oversold readings, to anticipate potential shifts in market sentiment.
 Bullish divergence occurs when the price forms lower lows while the RVI forms higher lows, indicating a potential reversal from bearish to bullish sentiment.
 Conversely, bearish divergence manifests when the price forms higher highs while the RVI forms lower highs, signaling a potential reversal from bullish to bearish sentiment.
-To validate these reversal signals, traders may seek confirmation from other technical indicators or conduct thorough price action analysis.
-By effectively identifying trend reversals in advance, traders can capitalize on emerging opportunities and optimize their trading strategies for enhanced profitability.

 Limitations of Relative Vigor Index

-While the relative vigor index is indeed a valuable tool for technical analysis, it’s crucial to acknowledge and address its limitations to ensure informed decision-making in trading.
-One such limitation involves the potential for false signals, which is inherent in all technical indicators, including the RVI.
-Particularly in choppy or range-bound markets, traders should exercise caution and supplement RVI signals with additional analysis to confirm their validity.
+The first limitation involves the potential for false signals, which is inherent in all technical indicators, including the RVI.
+Particularly in choppy or range-bound markets, you should exercise caution and supplement RVI signals with additional analysis to confirm their validity.
 Additionally, the effectiveness of the RVI can be influenced by various parameters, such as the look-back period and the smoothing factor for the signal line.
-Traders must conduct thorough backtesting and optimization to identify the optimal settings for their specific trading strategy, considering factors like market conditions and risk tolerance.
+You need to conduct thorough backtesting and optimization to identify the optimal RVI settings for your specific trading strategy.

 Free Backtesting Spreadsheet